geohotstan/tinycorp-meetings/last-week-in-tinycorp/2024-11-25/meeting-transcript.md

 Yeah, I think we're exercising all the paths, but there is a bunch of hacks in UOPgraph to deal with WMMA.
 There's something to deal with vectorized WMMA.
 So there's a chance that it's just working because of that.
-I don't love the vectorized WMMA thing in UOP graph either, but I did fix the multiple reduce access thing that used to not work.
+I don't love the vectorized WMMA thing in UOp graph either, but I did fix the multiple reduce access thing that used to not work.
 I think that's why now that's not going to be deleted, so great.
 If you feel like you're making good progress on it, keep at it.
 If you get frustrated with it and want to make some quick money, get the TensorCore support ones.